Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 # Introduction
 This encloses the code for a complete Packing Solution.
 After running this code on a dataset of packages, the optimal location of each package in their respective ULD's.
 The output is present in the required specifications.
 The base algorithm aims to minimsie the cost of delay while minimising the number of ULD's in which priority packages are packed.

-Also additonal conditions have been implemented:
-* Express Priority Arrival
-* Families of packages
-* Stability
-* Gravitational Effects
-* This-Side-Up / Packages with Orientation Constraints

-Note: For 'Families of packages' and 'This-Side-Up' features an extra column must be added in the original dataset.

 # Usage

 ## Prerequisites

-It is highly recommended to use a virtual environment to run the code.
+It is highly recommended to use a python virtual environment to run the code.
+If not, make sure that your pip installation is able to install python packages on your machine.
 It is also highly recommended to run in Linux or MacOS.
 Windows users may face some issues with the Stress Analysis feature.

 - [A working installation of Python (3.12 or higher), with Python added to PATH.](https://www.python.org/downloads/)